Daniel5055/routle/README.md

 And that's all!
 If you find the circle's size to be too hard or easy, you can change the circle's size in the singleplayer menu under 'Difficulty'.

-Once you are comfotable with the fundementals, I recommend trying Europe which is my favourite map.
+Once you are comfortable with the fundamentals, I recommend trying Europe which is my favourite map.

 ## Tools and Resources